displaydata/view-dc-events/README.md

 The repo consists of a docker-compose configuration file that uses off-the-shelf elasticsearch containers from https://www.docker.elastic.co

-The docker host runs a seperate container for each of; elasticsearch, kibana & logstash and mounts the configuration files and any data from the repo directory.
+The docker host runs a separate container for each of; elasticsearch, kibana & logstash and mounts the configuration files and any data from the repo directory.

-A seperate docker volume is created for the elastic and logstash services.
-The elastic volume is mapped to the elasticsearch node data and contains the elastic indexes etc. The logstash volume is mapped to the logstatsh data directory and contains the information on what files have been processed and ingested into elastic.
+A separate docker volume is created for the elastic and logstash services.
+The elastic volume is mapped to the elasticsearch node data and contains the elastic indexes etc. The logstash volume is mapped to the logstash data directory and contains the information on what files have been processed and ingested into elastic.

 Container volumes have been mounted externally so that the data (documents indexed into Elasticsearch) and settings will survive container upgrades or the container instances being removed.
 Running `./develop.sh clear` will purge EVERYTHING, including the Elasticsearch database so should only be run to achieve this specific outcome.

-Once the environment is "up" the Kibana UI should be availabe via a browser on _host IP address_:5601
+Once the environment is "up" the Kibana UI should be available via a browser on _host IP address_:5601

 The directory structure of the repo is as follows: